-- Windows operating systems do not require a driver disk; see Installing on Windows on page 50. - For Debian Linux, the driver is loaded directly from the OS installation DVD; see Installing on Debian Linux on page 51. - For FreeBSD and VMware, you must copy the driver from the installation DVD and install it from the local system; see Installing on FreeBSD on page 52 and Installing on VMware on page 53. - For all other OSs, create the driver disk using the Create Diskette menu on the Adaptec Installation DVD.
+- Windows operating systems do not require a driver disk; see Installing on Windows on page 52. - For Debian Linux, the driver is loaded directly from the OS installation DVD; see Installing on Debian Linux on page 53. - For FreeBSD, VMware, and Citrix XenServer, you must copy the driver from the installation DVD and install it from the local system; see Installing on FreeBSD on page 54, Installing on VMware on page 55, and Installing on Citrix XenServer on page 56. - For all other OSs, create the driver disk using the Create Diskette menu on the Adaptec Installation DVD.